Don’t rue your shampoo – here’s the best shampoo for your hair type

 Don’t: While purple and blue shampoos are great for taking the brassiness out of your hair, you shouldn’t use them like a regular shampoo because, when it comes to actually cleaning your hair, they don’t do all that much.
 If you are still determined to use a purple or blue shampoo, just make sure you also use another shampoo after.
 You can thank us later.

 Do: Use volumising shampoos.
 Always.
-That added texture starts in the shower.
+That added texture starts in the shower, and it’ll prove to be an ideal shampoo for your hair type.

 Don’t: Use oil-based shampoos – they’ll leave your hair looking flat or greasy.